 You may also have fluorescent tubes – which contain phosphor powder, or HIDs – which contain mercury, in your home.
 Like CFLs, these types of light bulbs should be recycled safely through our program, rather than thrown in the trash.
 If you live in BC, you can also bring any incandescent bulbs or LEDs to be recycled at our collection centres.

 Although CFL bulbs contain mercury, they actually reduce overall mercury pollution.
 How?
 Because they require less energy to generate – resulting in less coal burning at power plants, resulting in fewer mercury emissions.
 That means when you choose a CFL, there’s actually less mercury released into our air and waterways.
 As a bonus, switching to CFLs can also save you money on your energy bill!

 When you bring your light bulbs to be recycled through our light recycling program, they’re transported to an authorised processor for recycling.

 Don’t panic if you break a light bulb.
-The tiny amount of mercury that may be released is extremely unlikely to be harmful – at its highest, it’s around the same exposure you’d get from eating a can or two of tuna.
+The amount of mercury contained in each bulb is tiny – only about the amount to cover the tip of a ballpoint pen – and in this quantity, it’s extremely unlikely to be harmful .
 Follow these steps to minimize your exposure, and clean up as safely as possible.

 - To avoid breathing in vapors, open a window and leave the area by the broken bulb for at least 15 minutes